s-weigand/s-weigand/README.md

 - 😄 Pronouns: [He/Him](https://www.mypronouns.org/he-him)
 - 🤘 Metalhead: Can't work properly in silence, I need my music!
 - 🎱 I prefer dark themes if you do so as well check out [this theme for github](https://github.com/StylishThemes/GitHub-Dark)
 - 📖 Favorite Quote:
-  > `*Smash fist on the table*` There must be an easier way! - Raymond Hettinger
+  > `*Smash fist on the table*` There must be an better way! - Raymond Hettinger

 <details>
 <summary>💻 Some of the technology's I use</summary>